 only about 21 million light-years beyond the stars of the Milky Way.

-Along with a bright central core,
+Along with prominent dust lanes and a bright central core,

 colorful composite image highlights